 The pecking order theory of capital structure as introduced by Donaldson (1961) is among the most influential theories of corporate leverage.
 It goes contrary to the idea of firms having a unique combination of debt and equity finance, which minimize their cost of capital.
 The theory suggests that when a firm is looking for ways to finance its longterm investments, it has a well-defined order of preference with respect to the sources of finance it uses.
-It states that a firms first preference should be the utilization of internal funds (i.e. retain earnings) (Ezenwafor, Okegbe, & Nwoye, 2021), followed by debt and then external equity.
+It states that a firms first preference should be the utilization of internal funds (i.e. retain earnings), followed by debt and then external equity.
 He argues that the more profitable the firms become, the lesser they borrow because they would have sufficient internal finance to undertake their investment projects.
 He further argues that it is when the internal finance is inadequate that a firm should source for external finance and most preferably bank borrowings or corporate bonds.
 And after exhausting both internal and bank borrowing and corporate bonds, the final least preferred source of finance is to issue new equity capital.

 Pecking Order theory tries to capture the costs of asymmetric information which states that companies prioritize their sources of financing (from internal financing to equity) according to the principle of least effort, or of least resistance, preferring to raise equity as a financing means of least resort.
 Hence, internal funds is used first, and when that is exhausted, debt is issued, and when it is not sensible to issue any more debt, equity is issued.
 On the other hand, Pecking Order Theory (Myer & Majluf, 1984), captures the effect of asymmetric information upon the mispricing of new securities, which says that there is no well-defined target debt ratio.
 They opined that investors generally perceived that managers are better informed of the price sensitive information of the firms.
-Investor's perception is such that managers issue risky securities when they are overpriced.
-This perception of investors leads to the underpricing of new equity issue.
-Sometimes this underpricing becomes so severe that it causes substantial loss to the existing shareholders.
-To avoid the problem arising from information asymmetry firms usually fulfil their financing needs by preferring retained earnings as their main source of financing, followed by debt and finally external equity financing as the last resort.

-UBSJBEP Volume 2 Issue 1 ISSN (Online) 0795 - 7149 https://journals.unizik.edu.ng/index.php/ubsjbep
+UBSJBEP Volume 2 Issue 5 ISSN (Online) 0795 - 7149 https://journals.unizik.edu.ng/index.php/ubsjbep